 Manon Castelle - Migelien Gerritzen Fellowship

-As a Fellow at the Rijksmuseum, Dr. Manon Castelle investigates European bronze objects from the fifteenth to the nineteenth centuries.
-Her project focuses on iron-based structural reinforcements systematically used in the fabrication process of those objects.
-By performing an in-depth analytical study of those overlooked materials, her project aims to provide new insights into the historical and technological aspects of bronze artefacts.
+As a Fellow at the Rijksmuseum, Manon Castelle investigates European bronze objects from the 15th-18th centuries.
+Her project focuses on casting techniques and materials (copper alloy, casting core, iron armatures) involved in the fabrication of these artworks.
+By performing technical studies through a multimodal approach, her project aims to provide new insights into the historical and technical aspects of bronze artefacts.

-Manon is a conservation scientist specialising in copper alloys in prehistorical and historical metallurgy.
-She received a PhD from the University of Versailles/Saint-Quentin-en-Yvelines (UVSQ) in 2016 for her work on French bronze statuary techniques in the period 1540-1660.
-She subsequently obtained a research contract to work on bronze artefacts excavated from the tomb of the Celtic prince of Lavau (fifth century BC, France).
-In 2017, as part of a post-doctoral project (at UVSQ), she carried out a study of copper-based seal matrices in the collections of the French National Archives and the Lyon Museum of Fine Arts.
-Manon is actively involved in the bronze technical studies community and she is a scientific member of the CAST:ING project (Copper Alloy Sculpture Techniques and history: International iNterdisciplinary group).
+Manon is a conservation scientist specialising in copper alloys ancient and historical metallurgy.
+She received a PhD from the University of Versailles / Saint-Quentin-en-Yvelines (UVSQ) in 2016 for her work on French bronze statuary techniques, 1540-1660.
+Afterwards, she obtained a research contract to work on bronze artefacts excavated from the Celtic prince of Lavau tomb (5th century BC, France).
+In 2017, as part of a post-doctoral project (UVSQ), she carried out a study on copper-based seal matrices from the French National Archives and the Fine Art Museum of Lyon collections.
+Manon is strongly involved in the community of bronzes technical studies and she is a scientific member of the CAST:ING project (Copper Alloy Sculpture Techniques and history : International iNterdisciplinary group).

 Anna-Claire Stinebring – Dr. Anton C.R.
 Dreesmann Fellowship

 Anna-Claire Stinebring is a PhD candidate in the History of Art at the University of Pennsylvania specializing in early modern Northern European art.
-At the Rijksmuseum Anna-Claire will be in the early stages of researching her dissertation on Jan van Hemessen, a key but overlooked figure in the development of sixteenth-century Antwerp painting before Bruegel.
-Hemessen and his peers experimented with radically new representational strategies as well as subject matter to render a worldview where the sacred was newly and firmly enmeshed in the profane.
-This dissertation focuses on how form and facture shape meaning in Hemessen’s complex and original paintings.
+In her second year as the Rijksmuseum Dreesmann Fellow, Anna-Claire is continuing dissertation research on Jan Sanders van Hemessen, a key but overlooked figure in sixteenth-century Antwerp painting before Bruegel.
+Van Hemessen pioneered radically new pictorial strategies and subject matter, and his paintings are distinguished by their central focus on the human body.
+This monographic dissertation investigates how form and facture shape meaning and will include the first catalogue raisonné of this major Netherlandish painter.

 Anna-Claire received her MA in art history from the Williams Graduate Program in the History of Art and her BA from Oberlin College.
 She has previously held the Slifka Foundation Interdisciplinary Fellowship at the Metropolitan Museum of Art (2014-2015).
 Other recent museum experience includes a Mellon summer fellowship at the Philadelphia Museum of Art and a graduate lectureship at the Institute of Contemporary Art in Philadelphia.
 Prior to beginning her graduate study, Anna-Claire served as a curatorial assistant at Oberlin College’s Allen Memorial Art Museum.